preservim/vim-litecorrect/README.markdown

 ### Typographic characters

-By default, typographic (or curly) quotes will be used in corrections.
-For
+By default, straight quotes will be used in corrections.
+For example:
-example:

 ```
-Im -> I’m
+Im -> I'm
-shouldnt -> shouldn’t
+shouldnt -> shouldn't
-thats -> that’s
+thats -> that's
 ```

-If you prefer straight quotes, change this setting to 0 in your `.vimrc`:
+If you prefer typographic (“curly”) quotes, install an educating quote plugin like [vim-textobj-quote][qu] that will automatically transform straight quotes to curly ones in your typing, including your corrections.
+For example:

 ```
-let g:litecorrect#typographic = 1   " 0=disable, 1=enable (def)
+I'm -> I’m
+shouldn't -> shouldn’t
+that's -> that’s
 ```

-Note that an educating quote plugin like [vim-textobj-quote][qu] will automatically transform straight quotes to curly ones in your corrections.

 ## Criteria to modify default entries